polarbub/DS2502/README.md

 The software has two main limitations.
 It doesn't support writing to the status register or crc checks on subsequent writes.
 Adding support for the former would be relatively simple, but I can't find an example of where the latter works.

+If you get a CRC error where the DS2052 CRC is FF then it likely means that the DS2502 was disconnected.
+This is because the OneWire bus is pulled up to a logical 1 and if there is no DS2502 to bring it to ground it will read 0xFF (0b11111111).

 ## Hardware
 The programmer schematic in the hardware folder is just a copy of the first circuit of figure 8 in the [DS2502 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/DS2502.pdf).
 The PCB is just a layed out version of the programmer.
 The arduino schematic shows how to hook up an Arduino to a DS2502 for reading only.